idolou/insurance-retrieval-system/README.md

 - "Summarize the claim."
 - "What is the deductible amount?"
+- "Summarize the claim."
+- "What is the deductible amount?"
 - "What is the incident timeline?"
+- "What was the Total Vol recorded by Flow_Meter_01 at 11:15:00 AM?"
+(Table Query)

 ### 4. Run Evaluation